jvk36/gui-automation-dinosaur-game/README.md

 Library Requirements:

-pyautogui: for simulating the keypress to jump
+pyautogui or selenium: for simulating the keypress to jump
 Pillow: for screenshot and image detection

 ## First Attempt - main.py - EXPLANATION: